President of India: Return of a Bill

 The constitution gives the president the power to return a bill unsigned but it circumscribes the power to send it back only once for reconsideration.
 If the parliament sends back the bill with or without changes, the president is obliged to sign it.
 In mid-2006, President A. P. J. Abdul Kalam sent back a controversial bill regarding the exclusion of certain offices from the scope of 'offices of profit', the holding of which would disqualify a person from being a member of parliament.
 The combined opposition, the NDA, hailed the move.
 The UPA chose to send the bill back to the president without any changes and, after 17 days, Kalam gave his assent on 18 August 2006.

 Sacking state governors

 Arunachal Pradesh governor Jyoti Prasad Rajkhowa, who was earlier appointed by the ruling party at the centre, was sacked by President Pranab Mukherjee after the Supreme Court struck down his unconstitutional acts.

+Oath of office

+The oath of office for the President of India is as follows:

+I, (name), do swear in the name of God (or, solemnly affirm) that I will faithfully execute the office of President of India, and will do the best of my ability preserve, protect and defend the Constitution and the law, and that I will devote myself to the service and well-being of the people of Republic of India.